Colourful Crocheted Coasters (with Waterproof Backing)

-Then I traced the template onto the plastic of the binder using a pencil (which you can actually see on the black plastic), and cut them out with regular scissors.
-I pre-punched the stitching holes with an awl (although a tack would work fine for that too).
+Then I traced the template onto the plastic of the binder using a pencil (which you can see on the black plastic), and cut them out with regular scissors.
+I pre-punched the stitching holes with an awl (a tack would work fine for that, too).

 Then I just hand-stitched the plastic disks onto the back of the coasters.

-We've been using the finished coasters daily, and they really work well at keeping the tabletop dry, no matter how sweaty the glass gets.
-Plus, they make excellent Frisbees lol.
+We’ve been using the finished coasters daily, and they really work well at keeping the tabletop dry, no matter how wet the glass gets.
+And, they don’t stick to the bottom of the glass like many coasters do!

 This method of making a waterproof crocheted piece could be used on any shape of coaster.
 Since I only used one side of the binder to make all four of these, I’m planning to use the other half to back a larger crocheted table-mat, that I’ll use under a plant.

 Thanks for taking a look.
 I hope my friends who like to crochet will find this idea helpful.

-[Follow up - Summer 2018 : Now on their 4th summer of use, these coasters still look really good!
-We've used them a lot, when our cold drinks have become quite wet with condensation and all wooden surfaces remain unmarked by moisture damage.
-In fact, they've turned out to be amoungst the most used things I've ever made!
+[Follow up – Summer 2019 : Now on their 5th summer of use, these coasters still look good!
+We’ve used them a lot, when our cold drinks have become quite wet with condensation and all wooden surfaces remain unmarked by moisture damage.
+In fact, they’ve turned out to be amoungst the most used things I’ve ever made!

 I’ve hand washed them by wetting them and gently rubbing liquid detergent on with my fingers.
 Then I rinsed them well and layed them flat to dry.